public class StatementWrapper

 Note:If the columns which represent the auto-generated keys were not specified, the JDBC driver implementation will determine the columns which best represent the auto-generated keys.

-- if the JDBC driver does not support this methodpublic int executeUpdate(java.lang.String sql, int autoGeneratedKeys) throws java.sql.SQLException
+this method is called on a closed Statementjava.sql.SQLFeatureNotSupportedException - if the JDBC driver does not support this methodpublic int executeUpdate(java.lang.String sql,

 should be made available for retrieval.
 The driver will ignore the